jxsvoboda/sycek/README.md

  * Variable-length arrays
  * Alignof

+Supported features not related to language coverage:
+ * Large stack frames (i.e. containing more than 128 bytes of virtual register storage)

 syc only starts after preprocessing stage (i.e. there must not be any preprocessor directives in the C source file) and outputs an .asm file in the end.
 This is supposed to be consumed by a Z80 assembler,